 When Otis Redding originally recorded Respect in 1965 it wasn’t necessarily overlooked, but it certainly didn’t achieve its full power.

 Two years later said power was unlocked when a rising R&B singer named Aretha Franklin turned it into an untouchable, irrepressible feminist anthem and one of the best covers of all time, as well as a tune that is perfect for a happy playlist covers Spotify playlist!

 7. With A Little Help From My Friends – Joe Cocker

 From the most iconic music festival of all time came a lot of iconic performances, but there was no cover more enduring than Joe Cocker’s closing Beatles rendition from Woodstock in 1969.
 The man exudes soul, dripping off every note.

 The Sgt.
-Pepper and the Lonely Hearts Club Band song was put into a soul-rock context by Joe and to this day there has never been a better Beatles rendition.
+Pepper’s Lonely Hearts Club Band song was put into a soul-rock context by Joe and to this day there has never quite been a better Beatles rendition.

 8. I Will Always Love You – Whitney Houston